 Texas Capital Bank is a business and private wealth bank focused on understanding our clients’ needs and working alongside them to meet their individual financial goals.
 Headquartered in Texas, we work with clients throughout the state and across the country.
 Texas Capital Bank is a wholly owned subsidiary of Texas Capital Bancshares, Inc. (NASDAQ® : TCBI) and is consistently recognized as one of the Best Banks in America by Forbes.

 As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
 Investing is subject to high degree of investment risk, including the possible loss of the entire amount of investment.
 There is also a risk that these plans may not perform well enough to cover costs as anticipated.
 Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
 Investors should consider, before investing, whether the investor’s or the designated beneficiary’s home state offers any tax or other benefits that are only available for investment in such state’s 529 savings plan.
 Such benefits may include financial aid, scholarship funds, and protection from creditors.
 The tax implications can vary significantly from state to state.

-©2019 Texas Capital Bank Wealth Management Services, Inc., a wholly-owned subsidiary of Texas Capital Bank N.A.
+©2019 Texas Capital Bank Wealth Management Services, Inc., a wholly-owned subsidiary of Texas Capital Bank.
 All rights reserved.
 NASDAQ® : TCBI

-Texas Capital Bank Private Wealth Advisors and the Texas Capital Bank Private Wealth Advisors logo are trademarks of Texas Capital Bancshares, Inc. and Texas Capital Bank, N.A.
+Texas Capital Bank Private Wealth Advisors and the Texas Capital Bank Private Wealth Advisors logo are trademarks of Texas Capital Bancshares, Inc. and Texas Capital Bank.